colehaus/colex/posts/quorum/main.md

 single sample of their differences.
 We can then use our single sample techniques on $d_i = buko_i - fish_i$ where $y_i$ is the $i$th person's vote on proposal
 $y$.
-[^beta]: This entails the false assumption that our paired differences will follow a beta distribution.
+[^beta]: This entails the false assumption that our paired differences follow a beta distribution.
 Later, we'll discuss possibilities for remedying this.
-For the moment, the beta distribution gives passable results for its simplicity.
+For the moment, the beta distribution gives passable results, for its simplicity.
-[^bound-50]: As long as our critical level is greater than 50%, it can't be true that both bounded regions fail to cross 0.
-Overlapping bounds allow us to look at just the bound which "crosses zero the least".
-If it still crosses zero, quorum has failed.
-If it doesn't cross 0, the other bound does and quorum has been reached.
-ANOTHER WAY TO LOOK AT IT
-[^single-bound]: For visual clarity, the plots below take the approach of showing only the bound which "crosses 0 the least", as described in
+[^single-bound]: For visual clarity, the plots below show only the bound which "crosses $0$ the least".
+If and only if this bounded region includes $0$, quorum has failed.
-<a href="#bound-50">a previous sidenote</a>.

 <menu id="sample-size" type="popup">
   <menuitem label="Many votes" type="radio" checked="checked"></menuitem>